hmc-cs111-spring2023/project-pitch/README.md

 you are describing only one project this week, be sure to take extra time to describe it well!
 Your goal should be to specify your current thoughts about the project, your current unknowns, and your sense of how suitable the project is for this course.
-For most questions 1-2 well-written paragraphs should suffice.
+For most questions, 1-2 well-written paragraphs should suffice.
 Provide enough detail so that I and others in the class can give you helpful feedback.
 Aim for clarity; if you're not certain yet about something, say so!